pravega/pravega-operator/README.md

 ### Upgrade the Operator

-For upgradig the pravega operator refer the this link https://github.com/pravega/pravega-operator/wiki/Operator-Upgrades
+For upgrading the pravega operator refer this link https://github.com/pravega/pravega-operator/wiki/Operator-Upgrades

 ### Install a sample Pravega cluster